rawasaditya/AI-learning/Machine Learning.md

 <video src="assets/next-word-predection.mp4" width="100%" height="240" controls></video>

 ### How large language model (LLMs) work

+# How Large Language Models Work: A Beginner's Guide

 In recent years, large language models (LLMs) like ChatGPT have taken the world by storm.
 From writing essays to generating code, these AI systems are becoming increasingly capable and useful.
 But how do they actually work?
 Let's break it down in simple terms.